bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 ## Calling bdk-rn methods

-All `bdk-rn` methods return a json response with a data and error.
+All `bdk-rn` methods return a JSON response with a data and error.
 All methods return response as follows:

 ```javascript
 Promise<Response> = {